-Purchasers of common stock in this offering will experience immediate and substantial dilution in the net tangible book value of their investment.
+Purchasers of common stock in this offering will experience immediate accretion in the net tangible book value of their investment.

 The public offering price per share of common stock in this offering is higher than the net tangible book value per share of our common stock before giving effect to this offering.
-Based on an assumed public offering price of \$ per share, which represents the last reported sale price of our common stock on the Nasdaq Global Market on , 2022, if you purchase common stock in this offering, you will incur immediate substantial dilution of approximately \$ per share, representing the difference between the assumed public offering price per share of common stock and our as adjusted net tangible book value as of June 30, 2022.
-For a further description of the dilution that you will experience immediately after this offering, see the section in this prospectus entitled "Dilution."
+Based on a public offering price of \$1.20 per share, if you purchase common stock in this offering, you will incur immediate accretion of approximately \$0.59 per share, representing the difference between the public offering price per share of common stock and our as adjusted net tangible book value as of June 30, 2022.
+For a further description of the accretion that you will experience immediately after this offering, see the section in this prospectus entitled "Dilution."